gbotkin3/RISC-V-Single-Cycle-CPU-Core/README.md

 1. Implement a multi-cycle core
 2. Implement a pipe-lined core
 3. Implement a cache for data memory
-4. Implement remaning extenstions to classify as RV32G
+4. Implement remaning extensions to classify as RV32G

 Questions and Inquiries can be directed to gbotkin1999@gmail.com